A-y-A-n-616/Stranger-Things/README.md

 Here I'll share a little game that I made, based on popular series Stranger Things.
 Have fun ❤️

 DOWNLOAD:
-Just download all the files along with the .exe and play the .exe file ❤️
+Just download all the files along with the .exe and execute the .exe file ❤️

 CONTROL GUIDE:
 PLAYER1 = W(up) & S(down)